 Non-operating expenses consist of interest on capital asset-related debt and other costs associated with issuing bonds and refinancing debt.
-Interest on debt declined from \$4 million in 2022 to \$3.7 million in 2023.
-Costs associated with the issuance of the Series O student fee bonds in August 2022 were nominal.
+Interest on debt increased from \$3.7 million in 2023 to \$4.4 million in 2024.

-Total expenses (operating and non-operating) were stable in fiscal year 2023, totaling \$160.6 million as they did in fiscal year 2022.
+Total expenses (operating and non-operating) increased by \$11.5 million to a total of \$172.1 million in fiscal year 2024 after two consecutive years totaling \$160.6 million in fiscal year 2023 and fiscal year 2022.
 Expense trends for the past three years are depicted in the graph below.
-Expenses for fiscal year 2021 were deflated by a one-time accounting adjustment to benefits expense related to a change in retiree health benefits.
-Other than that adjustment, expenses have been relatively stable since 2017.